Clemapfel/jluna/docs/manual.md

 To add a property for `RGBA`s `_red`, we use the following function (at runtime):

-> **C++ Hint**: A property of a structtype is what would be called a "field" in Julia or a "member" in C++.
-It is any named variable of any type (including functions) that is namespaced within a struct or class.
-All three terms will be used interchangeably when referring to C++-side classes.
+> **Julia Hint**: In usage, both properties and fields have the exact same syntax.
+In C++, we would call these "members".
+For this section, all three terms will be used interchangeably.

 ```cpp
 Usertype<RGBA>::add_property<Float32>(     // template argument